agdc101/defiworks/server-setup.md

 ## Set up Apache user and SSH Access
-* - commands should be run as root user.
+steps 1 & 2 - commands should be run as root user.
-1) * create new apache user -> "adduser ash"
+1) create new apache user -> "adduser ash"
-2) * adds user as a 'superuser', user will be able to use 'sudo' command -> "usermod -aG sudo ash".
+2) adds user as a 'superuser', user will be able to use 'sudo' command -> "usermod -aG sudo ash".
 3) Switch apache user with -> "su - ash".
 4) if needed, on local machine generate a new SSH key pair using -> "ssh-keygen", this will generate id_rsa files (public and private key).
 5) as the user, create a .ssh directory and set permissions -> "mkdir ~/.ssh" + "chmod 700 ~/.ssh".
 (700 = The file's owner has read, write, and execute permissions)